hxzrx/cl-fast-queues/README.md

 ##### queue-list
 A list of queues create by `cl-speedy-queue:make-queue`, this list will contain at least one array, when the length of queue-list is one, push-queue eq to pop-queue.

-##### cur-queue-len
-This slot keep update with the length of cur-queue.
-The default initial value is 1000.

 ##### enlarge-size
 Before  cur-queue overflows, another array should create whose length is `(* push-queue-len push-queue-len)`.
 One expects new array will be longer, so enlarge-size should be at least 1.
 The default value is 1.5.

-##### enlarge-threshold
-the newly queue created when the count of push-queue greater than (* push-queue-len enlarge-threshold).
-The value of enlarge-threshold should not greater than 1.
-The default value is 1.0.

 ### safe-fast-fifo